AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Step 3 — Try Out a Command!
 - To get started, in the Command Box, try typing **`help`** and hitting 'Enter' to open the help window!<br>
-  This will be how commands are ran: *type a command in the Command Box and press the 'Enter' key to execute it*.<br>
+  This will be how commands are run: *type a command in the Command Box and press the 'Enter' key to execute it*.<br>
   Here are some example commands you can try to get the ball rolling:

    * `list` : This shows you all foodplaces in BiteBuddy!